 \section{Conclusions}

-To overcome the practical limitation of acquiring RSRP values for every AP to select APs with strongest links in a cell-free massive MIMO network, we proposed a GNN based link prediction algorithm where potential links are predicted with limited number of RSRP measurements.
-The proposed method is capable of predicting the potential links to the UE, up to a precision and a recall of 0.83 and 0.68, based on three RSRP measurements including the RSRP of AP with the strongest link to the UE.
+In this work, a GNN based AP selection algorithm is proposed.
+Compared to the AP selection based on signal strength, which requires a large number of RSRP measurements and sorting them, proposed algorithm only requires a small number of RSRP measurements.
+The proposed method is capable of predicting the potential links to the UE, up to a precision and a recall of 0.83 and 0.68, respectively, based on three RSRP measurements including the RSRP of the AP with the strongest link to the UE.
 Furthermore, results show that the proposed GNN architecture outperforms proximity based AP selection algorithms as shadowing significantly affects the accuracy of proximity based AP selection algorithms.
-Compared to selecting APs based on proximity, proposed algorithm leverage the knowledge of correlated fading and AP placement to predict the APs with strongest links.
-Even though the proposed algorithm is scalable as the number of UEs in the network increases, scalability in terms of number of APs is limited compared to proximity based distributed AP selection algorithms proposed in \cite{scalableCellFreeEmil}.
+Compared to selecting APs based on the APs proximity to the master AP, proposed algorithm leverage the knowledge of the static correlated fading value map and AP placement to predict the APs with potential links.
+Even though the proposed algorithm is scalable as the number of UEs in the network increases, scalability in terms of number of APs is limited compared to the proximity based distributed AP selection algorithm proposed in \cite{scalableCellFreeEmil}.

 \IEEEpubidadjcol